-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-To be eligible for Adult Foster Care (AFC), applicants and members must meet basic eligibility requirements for Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) services as well as specific requirements related to AFC.
-Basic eligibility requirements for HCBS SPWcan be found in Section 3230, Financial Eligibility, and Section 3240, Waiver Requirements.
-AFC applicants or members are identified for HCBS SPW AFC based on their assessed needs for care.
+To be eligible for adult foster care (AFC), applicants and members must meet basic eligibility requirements for STAR+PLUS Home and Community Based Services (HCBS) program services as well as specific requirements related to AFC.
+Basic eligibility requirements for the STAR+PLUS HCBS program can be found in Section 3230, Financial Eligibility, and Section 3240, Waiver Requirements.
+AFC applicants or members are identified for the STAR+PLUS HCBS program AFC based on their assessed needs for care.
 Refer to Section 7133, Classification Levels of Adult Foster Care Members.

 7131 AFC Intake, Assessment and Response to Request for Services